 Sophisticated fraud is much harder to detect, as it mimics natural human behaviour more accurately but its influence on campaign budgets is even bigger.
 Sophisticated fraud is detectable only through in-depth statistical analysis.
 This is not easy nor cheap.
 Luckily, the same can be said about running this type of fraud.

 How Is Mobile Fraud Different From General Ad Fraud?

 In many ways, it’s not.
 People use mobile web browsers that are susceptible to the same type of fraud as on desktop browsers.

-The difference comes into play with mobile apps.
+The difference comes into play with mobile apps and in-app advertising.